luanguimaraesla/pandocker/README.md

 ### Environment Variables

 You can setup some configurations of Pandocker with the Docker Environment Variables.
-Here is the comples `docker-compose.yml` file with these variables:
+Here is the little bit complex `docker-compose.yml` file with these variables:

 ```
 version: '3.1'